awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-jobconfig.md

    If you don't choose a value for **Source**, the service defaults to **Embedded**\.
 **Note**
-If you don't specify **Source** or choose **Embedded** and your input video doesn't have embedded timecodes, your output won't have timecodes\.
+If your input video doesn't have embedded timecodes and you set **Source** to **Embedded** or leave **Source** unspecified, your output won't have timecodes\.
 This means that features that require a timecode\-based start time, such as sidecar captions and graphic overlays, won't appear in your output\.

 1. Set a value for **Anchor Timecode**\.

    If you use an editing platform that relies on an anchor timecode, use **Anchor timecode** to specify a point at which the input and output frames have the same timecode\.
 Use the following 24\-hour format with a frame number: HH:MM:SS:FF\.
-This setting ignores framerate conversion\.
+This setting ignores frame rate conversion\.

    The system behavior for **Anchor timecode** varies depending on your setting for **Source**:
    + If you choose **Start at 0** for **Source**, the anchor frame is the timecode that you provide in **Anchor timecode**, counting from 00:00:00:00\.